Running Assessment in Chelmsford, Essex

-We are well-established osteopathy and wellness clinic with expertise in running assessment, running gait analysis, running technique coaching and training to improve performance.
-Several of our osteopaths have a passion for running and for helping others improve their running performance as well as avoiding injury or treating injuries or aches and pains if they occur.
+We are a well-established osteopathy and wellness clinic with expertise in running assessment, running gait analysis, running technique coaching and training to improve performance.
+Chris, our Principal Osteopath, has a passion for running and for helping others improve their running performance, as well as avoiding injury and treating injuries or aches and pains, if they occur.

 - Do you have running injuries that are causing you pain or restricting your movement or ability to run?

 - Do you feel that you could improve your running performance, but are not sure how?

 - Do you want to find out how a running assessment and analysis of your gait and technique could significantly improve your performance?